An anonymous tipster provides:

-A long straight away (a few hundred yards) filled with some very nice, LARGE standing waves and haystacks (surfable), and a few nice eddies to catch the waves from.
+A long straight away (a few hundred yards) filled with LARGE standing waves and haystacks (surfable), and eddies for repeat play.

 There is a gauge on the downstream center pylon of the Rice Street bridge.
 If you walk out on the northeast side of the railroad bridge, looking upstream, you can easily read the gauge.